- Trial ID:

 - History of connective tissue disease, such as systemic lupus erythematosus or scleroderma.

 - History of seizure disorders due to light.

-- Any use of medication that is known to increase sensitivity to light, such as tetracycline.
+- Any use of medication that is known to increase sensitivity to light according to the Investigator's discretion.

 - History of herpes simplex and/or herpes zoster (shingles).